openclimatedata/ndc-assessments/README.md

-Data Package with Assessments of the Nationally Determined Contribuions of Countries
+Data Package with Assessments of the Nationally Determined Contributions (NDCs) of Countries

 # Data